alirezavalizade/tvmaze-vue/README.md

 # tvmaze-vue

-This application has a React version as well, you can find it [here](https://github.com/alirezavalizade/tvmaze)!
+This application is built with Vue.js, there is a React version as well, you can find it [here](https://github.com/alirezavalizade/tvmaze)!
+You can compare how I shared state in the both application by using the framework tools.

 # Live demo